DaisukeSK/E-Commerce/README.md

 npm run dev
 ```

-and open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view it.

-- aa
-- bb
-- cc
-- aa
-- bb
-- cc

 ## Project Description